GBYTE, airdrops and where to trade blackbytes

 Private payments can be made using blackbytes, a cash-like untraceable currency.
 Its transactions are not visible on the public database that shows all payments made with (white)bytes.
 Blackbytes are sent peer-to-peer instead in an encrypted chat session.

-If you didn’t catch the first airdrop, there will be another one the next full moon (August 7th) - byteball.org has a countdown.
+If you didn’t catch the latest airdrop, there will be another one - byteball.org has a countdown.

 How to get into the next airdrop